 Get ready to discover all that is weird and wonderful about Tokyo; it really is an unforgettable city.
 Tell me what you get up to and tag me (@wtfab) in your Insta stories!

-What to Do in Tokyo: A Complete Guide to Tokyo and Six-Day Itinerary
+What to Do in Tokyo: Tokyo Travel Guide

 Best Places to View Cherry Blossoms in Tokyo